 2023 marks Lee Miller’s 20th year running Elite Hoops.
 Previously, Miller has Co-directed the University of Georgia’s basketball camps, worked at Duke University basketball camps and assisted with Jack Haley’s NBA Complete Player Camp in California.
 In 2004, he was amongst the best upcoming NBA talent while working at the 27th annual Pete Newell’s Big Man Camp in Las Vegas.

 Along with his camp expertise, Miller had a brief stint as a walk-on at the University of Georgia in 1998.
 That lead to him working alongside former UGA Head Coach and 1995 Coach of the Year Jim Harrick while serving as a student assistant at UGA from 1999-2001.
 There he worked with former Detroit Piston Jarvis Hayes, former Philadelphia 76er Damien Wilkins and current Atlanta Hawks General Manager Travis Schlenk.
 During the 2002 and 2007 Final Fours in Atlanta, Miller was on staff for the NCAA’s YES Clinics.

 From 2001-2003, Miller served as an assistant coach at Blessed Trinity High School in Roswell, GA.
 As an assistant at South Gwinnett High School from 2004-2006, Miller helped lead the team to two state tournament appearances including the 2004 State Championship.
 In 2004, they were ranked as high as #2 in USA Today and played in two nationally televised games.
 Their star player, Lou Williams, played 17 season in the NBA and was a two-time 6th Man of the Year.
 Nine other players from that team went on to play collegiate ball.

 During the 2006-2007 campaign, Miller coached at Norcross High School.
 They featured five Division I signees and concluded the season with the 5A State Championship, a 29-3 record, and ranked #12 by USA Today.
-While at Norcross, Miller had the opportunity to work with NBA Lottery Pick Al-Farouq Aminu of the San Antonio Spurs and Gani Lawal who was drafted by the Phoenix Suns.
-During the summer of 2007, Miller worked at the Kobe Bryant NIKE Skills Academy in Santa Ana, CA at Mater Dei High School that featured the 20 of the top high school guards in the country along with 10 of the top collegiate guards.
+While at Norcross, Miller had the opportunity to work with NBA Lottery Pick Al-Farouq Aminu of the Chicago Bulls and Gani Lawal who was drafted by the Phoenix Suns.
+During the summer of 2007, Miller worked at the Kobe Bryant NIKE Skills Academy in Santa Ana, CA at Mater Dei High School that featured 20 of the top high school guards in the country along with 10 of the top collegiate guards.